 - Poor or no responses to customer needs and requests.

-- Unsatisfactory employee behavior such as being abusive, poor attitudes, being discriminatory, and not considering cultural norms unprompted and unsolicited employee actions.
+- Unsatisfactory employee behavior, such as being abusive, poor attitudes, being discriminatory, and not considering cultural norms.

 A recovery from poor service delivery can convert even frustrated customers into loyal customers.
-Companies should invest in implementing problem-solving, and follow-up on service recovery strategies since both significantly enhance corporate image.
-However, the opportunity for service recovery is sometimes missed because employees are not empowered or have insufficient training to address the error in a timely and appropriate manner.
+Companies should invest in implementing problem-solving and follow-up on service recovery strategies since both significantly enhance corporate image.
+However, the opportunity for service recovery is sometimes missed because employees are not empowered or have insufficient training to address the error promptly and appropriately.

 D. Identify potential defectors